dvajs/dva/docs/guide/introduce-class.md

 React itself is just an abstraction layer of the DOM, using components to build virtual DOMs.

-If you are developing a large application, you still need to solve a problem.
+If you are developing a large application, you still need to solve some problems.

 * Communication: How do you communicate between components?
 * Data flow: How is the data concatenated with the view?
 How are routes and data bound?
 How to write asynchronous logic? and many more

-## Communication problem
+## Communication Problem
 There are three kinds of communication happening to the component.

 * Send a message to a subcomponent